alaa-bakr-analyst/marketing-campaign-sql-analysis/README.md

-\---
+---

-\## Business Questions
+## Business Questions

-\- Which marketing channel generated the highest revenue?
+- Which marketing channel generated the highest revenue?

-\- Which country achieved the highest revenue?
+- Which country achieved the highest revenue?

-\- Which campaign generated the most conversions?
+- Which campaign generated the most conversions?

-\- Which device performed better?
+- Which device performed better?

-\- Which marketing channel had the highest ROI?
+- Which marketing channel had the highest ROI?

-\---

-\## SQL Skills Demonstrated

-\- CREATE TABLE

-\- INSERT INTO

-\- SELECT

-\- WHERE

-\- GROUP BY

-\- ORDER BY

-\- Aggregate Functions (SUM, AVG)

-\- Calculated Metrics (ROI \& Conversion Rate)